top of page

 The public enterprise City parking manages some of the public parkings in Skopje.

 The locations of the parking lots can be seen below.
-Parking in the grey area costs 25 denars/h (16 hours max), the green area 25 denars/h (16 hours max), yellow area 30 denars/h (4 hours max), the red area 40 denars/h (2 hours max), the orange area 75 denars/h (2 hours max/7 hours on the south orange area).
+Parking in the blue area costs 25 denars/h (14 hours max), the green area 25 denars/h (14 hours max), the yellow area 30 denars/h (4 hours max), the red area 40 denars/h (2 hours max), the orange area 75 denars/h (2 hours max/8 hours on the south orange area).

 You can see the map in detail on their Parking.MK application.
 Parking in these places can also be paid online, with a bank card.